What is apostille?

 What is apostille is a question we get a lot.

-An apostille is when a state or federal level government agency (i.e U.S Department of State or Texas Secretary of State) issues an apostille certificate or apostille certification (it’s a 8 1/2 x 11 sheet of paper that is stapled or grommeted to the document) on a legal document that was presented to them that is to be used in a foreign country that is a member of The Hague Convention.
+An apostille is when a state or federal level government agency (i.e U.S Department of State or Texas Secretary of State) issues an apostille certificate or authentication certification (it’s an 8 1/2 x 11 sheet of paper that is stapled or grommeted onto your document) on a legal document that was presented to them that is then submitted to a foreign country that is either a member or non-member of The 1961 Hague Convention Treaty.